Skip to content

 by Ethan Begle, Sales & Technical Service Representative

 While the simple act of not tilling the soil is becoming more common, there’s a missing piece that will accelerate the benefits: keeping those soils covered.
 Living roots have multiple benefits that make the no-till system work much better.
 The first major hurdle with no-till is how to handle compaction.
 In-line rippers can be a low disturbance way to eliminate deep compaction layers.
-The issue with this method is ensuring you only do it once (if at all) and being disciplined enough to let the roots & soil biology form the structure from there on.
+The issue with this method is ensuring you only do it once (if at all) and being disciplined enough to let the roots and soil biology form the structure from there on.
 This is where living roots are important as they form the channels to keep soils aerated and feed the soil livestock that then decay and continue the cycle.
 Living roots all year round prevent the cycles from stopping and all that residue can be a cushion against heavy equipment compacting those soil aggregates.
 Read this newsletter from March 2013 we shared about compaction as it applies to soil biology.
 In addition to compaction, roots hold the soil in place to prevent erosion.

 There are different ways to keep soil covered as much as possible.
 Getting perennial grasses and alfalfa into your crop rotation both accomplish this in the best way.
 Grazing and haying are income possibilities or land can be leased out for those years of the rotation.
 These deep roots really help the soil long-term and change up the weed pressure in the field.
 Cover crops help to keep the soil covered between annual crops, and there are many different options when it comes to what to plant.
 The further north you plant, the fewer options available to get any growth before winter sets in.
 A young seedling can still accomplish the goal of feeding the soil, so don’t think it’s a waste.
 Also, if weed control and erosion prevention are important on a particular field, good fall growth will be needed.